COVID-19 Studio Rules

 - We have placed wheels in main area, back area, and classroom 6 feet apart.

-- Classroom wheels are available to our members.
-We are not offering any classes though the summer; however, Clay Dates will resume in May 2021.
+- Classroom wheels are available to our members when there is no class in session.
 You will need to move out of the classroom when a class is running.

 - Please note that for social distancing, we only have two sinks available (the center sink has been marked "Do Not Use").
 You may need to wait your turn to use the sink to clean up.
 Please do not leave items in the sink.
 If you are not actively cleaning up at the sink, it should be open for the next person to use.